-The chairman and the top Democrat on the US House Judiciary Committee have asked the
+The chairman and the top Democrat on the US House Judiciary Committee have asked the US Justice Department to delay approval of the merger of AT&T and BellSouth, an Associated Press report said.

 The Associated Press report said Reps.
 James Sensenbrenner, R-Wis., and John Conyers, D-Mich., sent a letter to Attorney General Alberto Gonzales asking for the delay until a federal judge decides whether the previous merger of SBC Communications and the old AT&T, as well as the merger of Verizon and MCI, were in the public interest.